I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcreatesectionfordatascan.md

 <p> </p>

 ## -remarks
-<p>Prior to calling <b>FltCreateSectionForDataScan</b>, a minifilter must  first register its volume for data scanning by calling <a href="https://msdn.microsoft.com/library/windows/hardware/hh451038">FltRegisterForDataScan</a>.
-As with other filter context elements, <i>SectionContext</i> is first allocated with <a href="https://msdn.microsoft.com/library/windows/hardware/ff541710">FltAllocateContext</a>. </p>
+<p>Prior to calling <b>FltCreateSectionForDataScan</b>, a minifilter must  first register its volume for data scanning by calling <a href="..\fltkernel\nf-fltkernel-fltregisterfordatascan.md">FltRegisterForDataScan</a>.
+As with other filter context elements, <i>SectionContext</i> is first allocated with <a href="..\fltkernel\nf-fltkernel-fltallocatecontext.md">FltAllocateContext</a>. </p>

 <p>Certain situations can occur where holding a section open is incompatible with current file I/O. In particular, file I/O that triggers a cache purge can cause cache incoherency if the cache purge is prevented because of an open section.
 A minifilter can provide an optional callback routine for notifications of these events.
-The minifilter driver implements a <a href="https://msdn.microsoft.com/library/windows/hardware/hh439452">PFLT_SECTION_CONFLICT_NOTIFICATION_CALLBACK</a> to receive these notifications.
-Conflict notifications are enabled if the <b>SectionNotificationCallback</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff544811">FLT_REGISTRATION</a> is set to this callback routine when the minifilter is registered.
+The minifilter driver implements a <a href="..\fltkernel\nc-fltkernel-pflt-section-conflict-notification-callback.md">PFLT_SECTION_CONFLICT_NOTIFICATION_CALLBACK</a> to receive these notifications.
+Conflict notifications are enabled if the <b>SectionNotificationCallback</b> member of <a href="..\fltkernel\ns-fltkernel--flt-registration.md">FLT_REGISTRATION</a> is set to this callback routine when the minifilter is registered.
 When a notification is received, the section can be closed to allow the conflicting I/O operation to continue. </p>

-<p>When the section object created by this routine is no longer necessary, be sure to close the section object's handle (<i>SectionHandle</i>) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566417">ZwClose</a> routine and dereference the section object itself (<i>SectionObject</i>) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a> routine.</p>
+<p>When the section object created by this routine is no longer necessary, be sure to close the section object's handle (<i>SectionHandle</i>) by calling the <a href="..\wdm\nf-wdm-zwclose.md">ZwClose</a> routine and dereference the section object itself (<i>SectionObject</i>) by calling the <a href="..\wdm\nf-wdm-obdereferenceobject.md">ObDereferenceObject</a> routine.</p>

 <p>For overview  information on creating mapped sections and views of memory, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563684">Section Objects and Views</a>.
 Also, see the documentation for the <b>CreateFileMapping</b> routine in the Microsoft Windows SDK. </p><p class="note">Minifilters must not explicitly delete a section context passed to <b>FltCreateSectionForDataScan</b>.
-Do not call <a href="https://msdn.microsoft.com/library/windows/hardware/ff541960">FltDeleteContext</a> after a section context is passed to  <b>FltCreateSectionForDataScan</b>.
-A section context is deallocated and removed from a stream  by calling <a href="https://msdn.microsoft.com/library/windows/hardware/hh406456">FltCloseSectionForDataScan</a> in this case.</p><p class="note">In general, sections should be created as read-only.
-In particular, if a read-only file is in a transaction  and a minifilter does not create a read-only section, a write to the section is discarded and is not included as part of the transaction.</p>

-<p>Prior to calling <b>FltCreateSectionForDataScan</b>, a minifilter must  first register its volume for data scanning by calling <a href="https://msdn.microsoft.com/library/windows/hardware/hh451038">FltRegisterForDataScan</a>.
-As with other filter context elements, <i>SectionContext</i> is first allocated with <a href="https://msdn.microsoft.com/library/windows/hardware/ff541710">FltAllocateContext</a>. </p>

-<p>Certain situations can occur where holding a section open is incompatible with current file I/O. In particular, file I/O that triggers a cache purge can cause cache incoherency if the cache purge is prevented because of an open section.
-A minifilter can provide an optional callback routine for notifications of these events.
-The minifilter driver implements a <a href="https://msdn.microsoft.com/library/windows/hardware/hh439452">PFLT_SECTION_CONFLICT_NOTIFICATION_CALLBACK</a> to receive these notifications.
-Conflict notifications are enabled if the <b>SectionNotificationCallback</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff544811">FLT_REGISTRATION</a> is set to this callback routine when the minifilter is registered.
-When a notification is received, the section can be closed to allow the conflicting I/O operation to continue. </p>

-<p>When the section object created by this routine is no longer necessary, be sure to close the section object's handle (<i>SectionHandle</i>) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566417">ZwClose</a> routine and dereference the section object itself (<i>SectionObject</i>) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a> routine.</p>

-<p>For overview  information on creating mapped sections and views of memory, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563684">Section Objects and Views</a>.
-Also, see the documentation for the <b>CreateFileMapping</b> routine in the Microsoft Windows SDK. </p><p class="note">Minifilters must not explicitly delete a section context passed to <b>FltCreateSectionForDataScan</b>.
-Do not call <a href="https://msdn.microsoft.com/library/windows/hardware/ff541960">FltDeleteContext</a> after a section context is passed to  <b>FltCreateSectionForDataScan</b>.
-A section context is deallocated and removed from a stream  by calling <a href="https://msdn.microsoft.com/library/windows/hardware/hh406456">FltCloseSectionForDataScan</a> in this case.</p><p class="note">In general, sections should be created as read-only.
+Do not call <a href="..\fltkernel\nf-fltkernel-fltdeletecontext.md">FltDeleteContext</a> after a section context is passed to  <b>FltCreateSectionForDataScan</b>.
+A section context is deallocated and removed from a stream  by calling <a href="..\fltkernel\nf-fltkernel-fltclosesectionfordatascan.md">FltCloseSectionForDataScan</a> in this case.</p><p class="note">In general, sections should be created as read-only.
 In particular, if a read-only file is in a transaction  and a minifilter does not create a read-only section, a write to the section is discarded and is not included as part of the transaction.</p>

 ## -requirements
 <table>